BroadbandForum/usp/specification/security/readme.md

 6. If the certificate has a chain of trust, the CA indicates the certificate is valid, the CA is in `ControllerTrust.Credential.{i}.`, the CA is reachable, and the certificate does not include the Controller Endpoint ID, but does include the Controller domain, with or without wildcard:
     1. If the CA has a non-empty `ControllerTrust.Credential.{i}.Role`, the Agent applies the `ControllerTrust.Credential.{i}.Role` to the Controller for the current TLS or DTLS session, but does not permanently modify `Controller.{i}.Role`.
 Any Role associated with the Controller Endpoint ID is ignored, because the identity of the actual Controller identity has not been validated.
     2. If the Controller has no `Controller.{i}.` entry or empty `Controller.{i}.Role`, and `ControllerTrust.Credential.{i}.Role` is empty, the Agent assigns the `Controller.{i}.Role` the role listed in `UntrustedRole`.

-### Agent certificates

-**R-SEC.18** - Support for Controller authentication of Agents using certificates signed by an appropriate CA chain is OPTIONAL for both Agents and Controllers.
-When certificates are used to authenticate the Agent to a Controller, the subjectaltName MUST contain either:

-* the URN form of the Agent Endpoint ID with a type uniformResourceIdentifier attribute.
-* the URN form of an Endpoint ID with a type uniformResourceIdentifier attribute, and with wildcards such that all Agent Endpoint IDs covered by the certificate fall within the  the wildcarded Endpoint ID.

-**R-SEC.19** - If generic Agent certificates are used, the Controller SHOULD additionally authenticate the Agent using HTTP basic or digest authentication to establish the identity of a specific Agent.

-**R-SEC-20** - If the Agent does not have a CA-issued cetificate, it MUST support use of a self-signed certificate.
-See requirements for Endpoints using self-signed certificates.

 ### Encryption